dchess/manager_readme/README.md

 * Most people work somewhere between 7am (earliest) to 7pm (latest).
 Figure out what works for you and let me know.
 I'm flexible about your schedule and know that things come up that may require coming in late or leaving early.
 * I support working from home.
 It's good for mental health, supports deep work and productivity, and is definitely a quality of life issue for me.
 I also recognize the value of in person meetings, face-to-face collaboration, and informal discussion.
 We are not full-time remote.

-## One on Ones
+## One on Ones (O3s)
-* I think 1:1s are important and want us to check in regularly.
-I will strive to prioritize our 1:1s ahead of other commitments and be there on-time and committed to listening.
+* I think O3s are important and want us to check in regularly.
+I will strive to prioritize our O3s ahead of other commitments and be there on-time and committed to listening.
 I will give you my full attention.
 * These meetings are for you and I expect you to set the agenda.
 It's not just a time for status updates (although I am happy to chat about your project status).
 If I have things I want to ask you, I will, but this is your time.
 * I think hard discussions are frequently facilitated by taking a walk.
 That doesn't mean if I ask you to go for a walk that something is wrong though.
 I like stretching my legs and walking meetings can get the mind moving in different directions.
-I am also open to taking a meeting over the ping-pong table or grabbing some coffee.
+I am also open to taking a meeting over lunch or grabbing some coffee.
-* For remote 1:1s, I have a difficult time focusing and connecting unless I can see your face over video.
+* For remote O3s, I have a difficult time focusing and connecting unless I can see your face over video.
 If you're doing the whole work in your pajamas thing, fine by me.
 You don't have to dress up.
-* I expect to check in at least once per sprint, usually at the mid way point.
-But the length, frequency, and medium are up to you.
+* I will preserve time to meet weekly, but the length, frequency, and medium are up to you.
 I will carve out at least 60 minutes for these but if you need less time or want to run over, let me know.

 ## Relationships
 * I think strong teams come from great working relationships.
-I encourage you to connect with your peers as well as other teammates across Aspire.
+I encourage you to connect with your peers as well as other teammates across KIPP.
-* A former Aspire teammate once coined the term *frolleague*(friend-colleague) and I find it very fitting.
+* A former teammate once coined the term *frolleague*(friend-colleague) and I find it very fitting.
 I consider a lot of current and former teammates to be friends.
-I hang out with folks at Aspire on my personal time and am usually up for happy hour.
+I hang out with colleagues in my personal time and am usually up for happy hour.
 There is no expectation that anyone here is your new best friend, but I do think that the presence of someone you work with you consider a friend to be a strong indicator of healthy working relationships.
 * I'm happy to make introductions for you or provide networking suggestions to help you do that.
 * I think it is important to get out to school sites and see the work of the organization in action.
 I will make efforts to provide you opportunities to do so as soon as possible.